 How about lunch and dinner?

 The restaurant's design is muted, allowing the canal and surrounding streets to flood in.
-Chef Cassidy Hallman produces simple yet compelling dishes that include lobster risotto, miso glazed cod and a delicious New York-style cheesecake.
+Chef Arnout Van Der Kolk produces simple yet compelling seasonal dishes that include smoked ribeye carpaccio, pea ravioli and miso-glazed cod.

 Is there a bar?

-Library, florist, free wifi, free bicycle rental, a vintage canal boat offering tours of the city.
+Library, florist, free WiFi, free bicycle rental and a vintage canal boat offering tours of the city.

 Within a short walk you can find…

-Anne Frank House - Amsterdam's most famous cultural landmark, a museum dedicated to the 15-year-old Jewish wartime diarist and victim of the Holocaust.
-Nine Streets - A shopping area that houses bookstores, coffee houses and on-trend boutiques including We Are Labels.
-Venus and Adonis - A cosy bar and grill dedicated to surf and turf.
+Amsterdam's most famous cultural landmark, Anne Frank House - a museum dedicated to the 15-year-old Jewish wartime diarist and victim of the Holocaust - plus, the Stedelijk Museum, the Van Gogh Museum, and the Rijksmuseum.
+Also nearby is the Nine Streets shopping area, home to bookstores, coffee houses and on-trend boutiques including We Are Labels.
+And there's Venus & Adonis - a cosy bar and grill dedicated to surf and turf.